-- Putting down more money on the car purchase or trading in your current vehicle.
+- Putting more money down on the car purchase or trading in your current vehicle.

 - Negotiating with the dealer to reduce the sales price of the car, making payments more affordable.

-- Taking the longer term and making additional payments to pay off the car ahead of schedule.
+- Taking the longer term and making additional payments to pay the car off ahead of schedule.

-As you consider these and other options, keep both your current situation and needs and your long-term goals in mind.
+As you consider these and other options, keep your current situation and needs and your long-term goals in mind.
 There’s no auto loan length that works best for everyone, so understanding yourself will help you find the best path forward.